-basic service set (BSS) color: An identifier for a BSS or for a set of BSSs belonging to a multiple basic service set identifier (BSSID) set or a co-hosted BSSID set.
+basic service set (BSS) color: [BSS color] An identifier for a BSS or for a set of BSSs belonging to a multiple basic service set identifier (BSSID) set or a co-hosted BSSID set.

-basic service set (BSS) identifier (BSSDI): An identifier for a BSS.
+basic service set (BSS) identifier: [BSSID] An identifier for a BSS.

-basic space-time block coding (STBC) modulation and coding scheme (MCS): An MCS value and STBC encoder specification used in the transmission of STBC-encoded Control frames and STBC-encoded group addressed frames.
+basic space-time block coding (STBC) modulation and coding scheme (MCS): [basic STBC MCS] An MCS value and STBC encoder specification used in the transmission of STBC-encoded Control frames and STBC-encoded group addressed frames.

-beacon header interval (BHI): The period of time that starts at the target beacon transmission time (TBTT) of a beacon interval of a directional multi-gigabit (DMG) basic service set (BSS) and that ends no later than the beginning of the data transfer interval (DTI) of the beacon interval.
+beacon header interval: [BHI] The period of time that starts at the target beacon transmission time (TBTT) of a beacon interval of a directional multi-gigabit (DMG) basic service set (BSS) and that ends no later than the beginning of the data transfer interval (DTI) of the beacon interval.

-beacon integrity group temporal key (BIGTK): A random value, assigned by the access point (AP), that is used to protect Beacon frames from that AP.
+beacon integrity group temporal key: [BIGTK] A random value, assigned by the access point (AP), that is used to protect Beacon frames from that AP.

 beacon interval: The time interval between two consecutive target beacon transmission times (TBTTs).

-beacon transmission interval (BTI): The time interval between the start of the first Directional Multi-gigabit (DMG) Beacon frame transmission by a DMG station (STA) in a beacon interval to the end of the last DMG Beacon frame transmission by the STA in the same beacon interval.
+beacon transmission interval: [BTI] The time interval between the start of the first Directional Multi-gigabit (DMG) Beacon frame transmission by a DMG station (STA) in a beacon interval to the end of the last DMG Beacon frame transmission by the STA in the same beacon interval.

-broadcast resource unit (RU): A resource unit in a high-efficiency (HE) multi-user (MU) physical layer (PHY) protocol data unit (PPDU) transmitted by an access point (AP) that is intended for either unassociated STAs or more than one associated STA in the basic service set (BSS) or in any of the other BSSs in the multiple BSSID set to which the AP’s BSS belongs.
+broadcast resource unit (RU): [broadcast RU] A resource unit in a high-efficiency (HE) multi-user (MU) physical layer (PHY) protocol data unit (PPDU) transmitted by an access point (AP) that is intended for either unassociated STAs or more than one associated STA in the basic service set (BSS) or in any of the other BSSs in the multiple BSSID set to which the AP’s BSS belongs.

-broadcast target wake time (TWT): A specific time or set of times broadcast by an access point (AP) to multiple non-AP stations (STAs) at which the non-AP STAs are expected to be awake in order to exchange frames with the AP.
+broadcast target wake time (TWT): [broadcast TWT] A specific time or set of times broadcast by an access point (AP) to multiple non-AP stations (STAs) at which the non-AP STAs are expected to be awake in order to exchange frames with the AP.

-broadcast wake-up radio (WUR) wake-up frame: A WUR Wake-up frame with the ID field set to transmitter identifier (ID) or nontransmitter ID.
+broadcast wake-up radio (WUR) wake-up frame: [broadcast WUR wake-up frame] A WUR Wake-up frame with the ID field set to transmitter identifier (ID) or nontransmitter ID.

-bufferable medium access control (MAC) management protocol data unit (MMPDU): An MMPDU that is eligible to be queued for delivery using a power saving mechanism (see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs)).
+bufferable medium access control (MAC) management protocol data unit (MMPDU): [bufferable MMPDU] An MMPDU that is eligible to be queued for delivery using a power saving mechanism (see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs)).

-bufferable unit (BU): A medium access control (MAC) service data unit (MSDU), aggregate MAC service data unit (MSDU) [quality-of-service (QoS) stations (STAs) only], or bufferable MAC management protocol data unit (MMPDU).
+bufferable unit: [BU] A medium access control (MAC) service data unit (MSDU), aggregate MAC service data unit (MSDU) [quality-of-service (QoS) stations (STAs) only], or bufferable MAC management protocol data unit (MMPDU).

-centralized authentication controlled (CAC) station (STA): A sub 1 GHz (S1G) non-access point (non-AP) STA that supports a CAC access point (AP) to alleviate wireless medium contention when a large number of STAs are trying to, or are expected to, reconnect to the AP at about the same time.
+centralized authentication controlled (CAC) station (STA): [CAC STA] A sub 1 GHz (S1G) non-access point (non-AP) STA that supports a CAC access point (AP) to alleviate wireless medium contention when a large number of STAs are trying to, or are expected to, reconnect to the AP at about the same time.

-centralized authentication controller (CAC) access point (AP): A sub 1 GHz (S1G) AP that is able to alleviate wireless medium contention when a large number of stations (STAs) are trying to, or are expected to, reconnect to the AP at about the same time.
+centralized authentication controller (CAC) access point (AP): [CAC AP] A sub 1 GHz (S1G) AP that is able to alleviate wireless medium contention when a large number of stations (STAs) are trying to, or are expected to, reconnect to the AP at about the same time.

-centralized coordination service root (CCSR): An entity that provides synchronization and configuration services to synchronization access points (S-APs).
+centralized coordination service root: [CCSR] An entity that provides synchronization and configuration services to synchronization access points (S-APs).

-centralized coordination service set (CCSS): The collection of one centralized coordination service root (CCSR) and a set of one or more synchronization access points (S-APs) that are stationary with respect to their local environment while operating and are connected to the CCSR.
+centralized coordination service set: [CCSS] The collection of one centralized coordination service root (CCSR) and a set of one or more synchronization access points (S-APs) that are stationary with respect to their local environment while operating and are connected to the CCSR.